idko2004/scripts-and-things/scripts/readme.md

 This is meant to run at startup and to be used with [`update.sh`](./update.sh).

-`update.sh` is writes the date it was executed at `~/.config/last-updated`. `notifyUpdate.js` reads that file and if it is more than 10 days ago, sends a notification telling you to update.
+`update.sh` writes the date it was executed at `~/.config/last-updated`. `notifyUpdate.js` reads that file and if it was more than 10 days ago, sends a notification telling you to update.

 ## [`update.sh`](./update.sh)
 An easy way to handle updating various package managers.